 The climate of Tibet:

-1. How’s the climate in Tibet?
+1. How’s the weather in Tibet?
 Is it hot in summer?
-Is it very cold in winter?
+Is it freezing in winter?

-Tibet is a high plateau, and it belongs to typical downy special climate.
+Tibet is a high plateau and belongs to the typical downy exceptional climate.
 Climates are quite different in different areas of Tibet.
-The eastern Tibet which is at a lower elevation is warmer than western Tibet.
-In some mountain areas, there are four seasons at the same time in different altitude.
+Eastern Tibet, which is at a lower elevation, is warmer than Western Tibet.
+In some mountain areas, there are four seasons simultaneously at different altitudes.
 The weather in a day varies greatly, too.
 The night is cold while the day is warm.
 It spans 12-15 degrees centigrade in a single day.

 2. How is the road condition in the rainy season in Tibet?
 Need I take any rainproof with me?

-The rainy season in Tibet is mainly from June to August and it does have a very bad impact on the roads.
-However, there are many track maintenance workers and the local army would also give help to restore the roads.
-Generally speaking, it only takes a few hours to make the roads feasible again.
-As for the rainproof, you are suggested to take the raincoat, rain-proof trousers and shoes if you want to trek, climb the mountain or ride a bike.
+The track maintenance workers and the local army would help restore the roads.
+Generally speaking, it only takes a few hours to make the streets feasible again.
+As for the rainproof, you should take a raincoat, rainproof trousers, and shoes if you want to trek, climb the mountain or ride a bike.
 If you have group tours organized by some travel agencies, usually you don’t need to take rainproof with you, because Tibet often rains at night and the weather is quite good in the daytime.
-Besides, the tourist bus is always along with you.
+Besides, the tourist bus is always along with you.in Tibet is mainly from June to August, and it does have a terrible impact on the roads.
+However, many

 3. What is the best time to travel to Tibet?

-Generally speaking, early April is the beginning of travel season, which lasts to mid-June when a large number of Chinese travelers rush to Tibet for the summer holiday.
-Late June to the end of National Holiday is the peak travel season when some important festivals held in Tibet, like Shoton Festival, Gyantse Dawa Festival and Nagqu horse riding Festival.
-After mid-October, Tibet turns to winter and as the visitors reduce greatly, more than half of hotels are closed for the poor reservation.
+Generally speaking, early April begins the travel season, which lasts until mid-June when many Chinese travelers rush to Tibet for the summer holiday.
+Late June to the end of the National Holiday is the peak travel season when important festivals are held in Tibet, like Shoton Festival, Gyantse Dawa Festival, and Nagqu horse riding Festival.
+After mid-October, Tibet turns to winter, and as the number of visitors reduces significantly, more than half of the hotels are closed for poor reservation.